 Mike Anklewicz is a Toronto-based musician and educator, specializing in saxophone, clarinet and woodwinds.

 Anklewicz is a freelance saxophonist and woodwind player and has performed at some of Toronto’s top venues like Massey Hall, Harbourfront Centre, The Rex Hotel and Jazz Club and around the world, including recordings and performances in Canada, the USA, the Netherlands, the Czech Republic, Germany and India.
 Having studied classical music on the saxophone, he also performs jazz, klezmer, rock, R&B, Balkan and Indian music and is one of the few musicians in North America to play the Alghoza, a rare double flute from the Thar desert straddling India and Pakistan.
-Mike is the recipient of a Chalmers Professional Development Grant and returned to India and continued his studies of the Alghoza and Poongi, two traditional wind instruments of the region.
+Mike is grateful to the Chalmer Family Fund and the Ontario Arts Council for receiving a Chalmers Professional Development Grant.
+He returned to India and continued his studies of the Alghoza and Poongi, two traditional wind instruments of the region in December 2019/January 2020 with the support of this grant.

 Mike is co-artistic director of Ensemble Topaz, founded in 2016 with dancer Paromita Kar, as a combined music and dance company that focuses on Central and South Asian cultural heritages.
 Ensemble Topaz specializes in music and dance from Afghanistan, Iran, Pakistan, India, Tajikistan and Kazakhstan.
-Ensemble Topaz has performed all over Ontario with performances at festivals and private events, including an upcoming tour of Northern Ontario and performances at the 2019 Tirgan Festival at Harbourfront Centre in Toronto.
+Ensemble Topaz has performed all over Ontario with performances at festivals and private events.
+In 2019, Mike performed with Ensemble Topaz for a Northern Ontario tour of Festivals of India performed on the WestJet Stage at the 2019 Tirgan Festival at Harbourfront Centre in Toronto.

 Mike is also the composer, bandleader and founder of KlezFactor, a klezmer-fusion group that has released three critically-acclaimed CDs and had their music featured on television in Canada, Israel and the Czech Republic and heard on radio all over the world.
 They have performed in Canada, the USA, the Czech Republic and Germany.